skeetio/learngraphql-lessons/1-basics/3-querying-graphql.md

 ## Hello GraphQL

 Let's write our first GraphQL query.
-It'll get the latest post's title and summary.
+It'll get the title and summary of the latest post in our blog.
 To invoke that, open our GraphQL Sandbox.

-> Go through our Setting Up lesson to get familiar with the GraphQL Sandbox.
-With that, you'll be able to learn about our schema and get familiarized with the Sandbox UI.

 Then run this query: